react-navigation/react-navigation.github.io/versioned_docs/version-6.x/shared-element-transitions.md

 # Animating elements between screens

 This guide covers how to animate elements between screens.
-This feature is known as a [Shared Element Transition](https://docs.swmansion.com/react-native-reanimated/docs/api/sharedElementTransitions) and it's implemented in the [`@react-navigation/native-stack`](/docs/native-stack-navigator) with [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/).
+This feature is known as a [Shared Element Transition](https://docs.swmansion.com/react-native-reanimated/docs/shared-element-transitions/overview/) and it's implemented in the [`@react-navigation/native-stack`](native-stack-navigator.md) with [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/).

 :::warning

-As of writing this guide, Shared Element Transitions are considered an experimental feature not recommended for production use.
+Shared Element Transitions are an experimental feature not recommended for production use yet.

+**Architecture support:**

+- **Reanimated 3** supports Shared Element Transitions on the **Old Architecture** (Paper).
+- **Reanimated 4** supports them on the **New Architecture** (Fabric) since 4.2.0, but the feature is behind a feature flag.
+You need to [enable the `ENABLE_SHARED_ELEMENT_TRANSITIONS` feature flag](https://docs.swmansion.com/react-native-reanimated/docs/guides/feature-flags#enable_shared_element_transitions) to use it.

+Check [the Reanimated documentation](https://docs.swmansion.com/react-native-reanimated/docs/shared-element-transitions/overview/) for details and [send feedback to the Reanimated team](https://github.com/software-mansion/react-native-reanimated)

 :::